sitepi/libssh2.js/README.md

 # libssh2.js
-libssh2 over STREAMs on browser | nodejs
+libssh2 over STREAMs for browsers or nodejs

+STREAMs is a WebSocket, WebRTC Datachannel, or nodejs net.Socket

 ## build libs